All Types of Coal Are Not Created Equal

 South Africa relies most heavily on coal, taking 93 percent of its electric power from this energy source.
-China and India also rely heavily on coal for substantial amounts of their energy at 79 and 69 percent respectively.
+China and India also rely heavily on coal for substantial amounts of their energy, at 79 percent and 69 percent, respectively.
 The U.S. takes 45 percent of its electricity from this source, ranking it 11th on the global list of countries that generate power from this source.

-Coal falls into two main categories: hard and soft.
+Hard vs. Soft: Coal falls into two main categories: hard and soft.
 Soft coal is also known as brown coal or lignite.
 China produces more hard coal than any other country by a factor of about three.
-The whopping 3,162 million metric tons of hard coal produced by China dwarfs the output of the second and third ranked producers -- the U.S. at 932 million metric tons and India at 538 million metric tons.
+The whopping 3,162 million metric tons of hard coal produced by China dwarfs the output of the second and third-ranked producers—the U.S. at 932 million metric tons and India at 538 million metric tons.

 Germany and Indonesia nearly tie for the honor of top honors in the production of soft brown coal.
 These countries dug up 169 million and 163 million metric tons respectively.

-Coking coal, also known as metallurgical coal, has low sulfur and phosphorus content and can withstand high heat.
-Coking coal is fed into ovens and subjected to oxygen-free pyrolysis, a process that heats the coal to approximately 1,100 degrees Celsius.
-It melts it and drives off any volatile compounds and impurities to leave pure carbon.
+Coking vs. Steam: Coking coal, also known as metallurgical coal, has low sulfur and phosphorus content and can withstand high heat.
+Coking coal is fed into ovens and subjected to oxygen-free pyrolysis, a process that heats the coal to approximately 1,100 degrees Celsius, melting it and driving off any volatile compounds and impurities to leave pure carbon.
 The hot, purified, liquefied carbon solidifies into lumps called "coke" that can be fed into a blast furnace along with iron ore and limestone to produce steel.